 Nutrition plays an important role in achieving healthy fertility, enjoying a healthy pregnancy, and most importantly a healthy baby.

-What you won’t find in your Prenatal supplement are Omega 3, CoQ10 and probably Vitamin D.
+What you won’t find in high enough levels in your Prenatal supplement are the oils Omega 3, CoQ10 and Vitamin D

 Omega 3 Fatty Acids After a good Pre-Natal supplement, Omega 3 is the most important fertility nutrient to consider…

 CoQ10/Ubiquinol.
 Researchers remarked that taking a CoQ10 supplement was “like turning back the clock on the age of the eggs.”
 Sperm function is also significantly improved…

 Vitamin D research has shown that supplementation may help couples trying to conceive.
 Good vitamin D levels are associated with better quality embryos and a better chance of implantation, and fewer complications in pregnancy…..

 While eating a healthy diet is most important, we may not be getting all we need.
 Nutritional deficiencies have been linked to hormonal problems such as ovulation issues, poor egg health, and low sperm count.
 During pregnancy, nutritional needs are higher, and meeting those needs will have a positive effect on the health of both the mother and her unborn child.
 The effects of good nutrition while the fetus is developing during pregnancy and breastfeeding will last a lifetime.
 Think of good fertility supplements as a backup plan that ensures you are getting the nutrition you don’t get from your diet.

 Nutrients in a good quality prenatal supplement should include the following…

 Beta-Carotene is the vegetable precursor to Vitamin A and is completely safe during pregnancy.
 Beta-carotene is a powerful antioxidant which helps to protect egg and sperm DNA from damage by harmful free radicals which can affect the quality of both the egg and sperm.